 [295.
-CHEMISTRY AND TOXICOLOGY OF INSECTICIDES.
+Insect Toxicology.
 Fall term.
-Credit six hours.
+Credit four hours.
 Given in alternate years.
-Prerequisite, general chemistry and organic chemistry.
+Prerequisites, Course 141, general chemistry, and organic chemistry.
 Undergraduate students by permission.
-Professor Dewey and Assistant Professor WEIDEN.]
-Not given in 1959-1960.
+Professor Dewey.]
+Not given in 1961-1962.

-The fundamental chemical and physical properties of insecticides and the principles of evaluating their effects on insects.
+A discussion of toxicological factors affecting insects and insecticides including physical factors affecting formulation, insect toxicity and the principles of evaluating their effects on insects.